johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 To retrieve our user information from the API and make it available into an object, we're going to use what's known as an Angular factory.
 Factories are common conventions in Angular to retrieve information and output an object with that information.
 The object is then made available within other Angular components using dependency injection.
 This keeps the different components separate, each with its own function, also known as "separation of concerns".

+(It should be noted that Angular provides several ways to perform this data retrieval functionality -- services, providers and factories.
+[Here's a blog post](http://tylermcginnis.com/angularjs-factory-vs-service-vs-provider/) if you're interested in the differences.
+In general, it's frowned upon to perform this data retrieval from within the controller, since each component should be limited to a single, focused purpose.)

-Factories are creating similar to other Angular modules, so the syntax should look relatively familiar.
+Factories are created similar to other Angular modules, so the syntax should look relatively familiar.
 Let's begin by creating a new file in the `factories` folder named `userFactory.js`.

 Similar to controllers, we'll start by wrapping the entire module in an [IIFE (immediately-invoked function expression)](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
 Again, this will ensure that any variables defined within the module do not pollute the global namespace.